 With Better Content Archiving for Confluence we have a clear understanding of the health of our Confluence content at any point.
 We use customized content workflows for different spaces (depending on the type of content they contain) and we trust Better Content Archiving to remove obsolete content to an archive space when it’s appropriate.
 This mechanism helps us keep our Confluence clutter-free,up-to-date and reliable.

 It also drives better Confluence search results for users without having to interact with the plugin.
 In cases when it’s more convenient, we can still archive by hand.

 What’s your message to someone, looking for a Content Lifecycle Management add-on for Confluence?

-If you are looking for a solution that continuously monitors Confluence content, actively keeps it up-to-date and requires only occasional interaction, Archiving Plugin is one of your best choices on the Atlassian Marketplace.
+If you are looking for a solution that continuously monitors Confluence content, actively keeps it up-to-date and requires only occasional interaction, Better Content Archiving is one of your best choices on the Atlassian Marketplace.

 This blog post is also published in the Atlassian Community.